 The library has some textbooks that are required for certain courses.
-The library does not buy textbooks, and depends entirely on donations and loans from the professors teaching those courses.
-The final decision about which textbooks are available in the library is at the discretion of the professor who owns the book.
+The library does not buy textbooks, and depends entirely on donations and loans from the professors teaching those courses or students previously enrolled in those courses.
+The final decision about which textbooks are available in the library is at the discretion of the professor who owns the book and/or teaches the course.

-To find out if the library has the textbook you need, ask at the main desk, or check out the Course Reserves link on the library home page, under the Visit the Library menu.
+To find out if the library has the textbook you need, ask at the main desk, Chat with a Librarian, or check out the Course Reserves link on the library home page, under the Visit the Library menu.
 Courses are listed by four-letter subject (BIOL, KINE, PSYC, etc.) and course number.